BetterDiscord/Installer/README.md

 <p align="center">
   <img alt="Preview" width="524" alt="Hero image" src="https://i.imgur.com/evmFCAf.png"/>
   <br/>
+  <b>The official powercord only supports canary!
+I do not recommend installing it on other clients.</b><br/>
   A simple standalone program which automates the installation, removal and maintenance of <a href="https://github.com/powercord-org/powercord">Powercord</a>.
   <br/>
   <br/>